wtbarnes/fiasco/docs/tutorial.rst

                 52732.7,  61854.4,  62238.1,  62321.1,  62364.4,  62914.2,
                 63420. ,  71280.3,  93832.3, 121130.2] 1 / cm>

-The above column has units attached to it because each column is an `~astropy.units.Quantity` object and thus has units attached to it if appropriate.
+Each above column is an `~astropy.units.Quantity` object with units attached to it if appropriate.
 Metadata, including the original footer from the raw CHIANTI data and detailed descriptions of each of the columns, is included with each table,

     >>> table.meta.keys()
     odict_keys(['footer', 'chianti_version', 'filename', 'descriptions', 'element', 'ion', 'dielectronic'])